 Lighthiser v.
 Trump

-Twenty-two youth plaintiffs filed this lawsuit in the U.S. District Court for the District of Montana to challenge a coordinated set of executive orders issued earlier this year.
+Twenty-two youth plaintiffs filed this lawsuit in the U.S. District Court for the District of Montana to challenge a coordinated set of executive orders issued in 2025.
 The challenged executive orders “unleash” fossil fuel development and amount to a wholesale attack on clean renewable energy and climate science—escalating the climate emergency and threatening the constitutional rights of young people.

 Core Legal Problem